guzorpazorp/roman--to-urdu-translator/README.md

 -> standardizes input roman urdu into a standard template using multiple dicts from mulitple sources

--> convertts the input roman urdu into urdu using a pre-defined map
+-> converts the input roman urdu into urdu using a pre-defined map

 pretty primitive approach that does not perform any context based matching and/or any form of ML based translation